Erodium cicutarium (L.) L'Hr. ex Aiton

 Habit - Annual forb.

-Stem - Prostrate to loosely ascending, to 35 cm, usually reddish or purplish tinged, moderately pubescent with spreading, minutely gland-tipped hairs.
+Stem - Prostrate to loosely ascending, to 35 cm, often reddish or purplish tinged, moderately pubescent with spreading, minutely gland-tipped hairs.

 Leaves - Basal and opposite, petiolate, pinnately compound.
 Blades 2-10 cm long, narrowly oblong-oblanceolate in outline, pinnately compound with 4-8 pairs of opposite leaflets, these 4-13 mm long, mostly ovate to oblong-elliptic in outline, deeply pinnately lobed, the lobes toothed or shallowly lobed along the margins, the veins and margins sometimes reddish or purplish tinged.
 Stipules mostly 3 at each node (by fusion of adjacent stipules on 1 side but not the other).